rami-mustafa/Github-Followers/README.md

-This project stands for an app which you can see the list followers of a GitHub user via searching their username on Github.

-You can see open the profile detail of your follower not only to learn about their repo-gist count, following-follower count and when they joined the GitHub.
-But also, you can open their GitHub Page via one click on Safari.
-You can add your favorite followers to your favorites list to reach their profile easily.
-When you decide someone is not your favorite you can remove them too.
-You can search someone from your followers to find the one you are looking for.
+A mobile app to search for and view any GitHub user's followers.
+You can see follower details, including repo and gist counts, follower and following counts, and join date.
+Easily open their GitHub profile in Safari with one click.

+Features:

+Search and View Followers: Search GitHub users and see their followers.
+Profile Details: View detailed follower profiles and open their GitHub page.
+Favorites: Add or remove followers from your favorites list for quick access.
+Search within Followers: Find specific followers easily with search functionality.